Kyriosity/read-write/README+/pencraft/README+/essays/README+/LN-view.md

 </td><td>
 As a developer of Lotus Notes<br/>LOB applications for over a decade<br/>(before switching to .NET),<br/>I must have deserved the privilege<br/>of personal (Lotus) notes.
 </td></tr></table>

-IBM PC users remember (or not) that it was a time and a <b>word</b>, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.
+Corporate IBM PC users remember (or not) that it was a time and a <b>word</b> &mdash; not Microsoft's one or WordPerfect, but <mark>"Lotus"</mark>, a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.

-The multiplatform groupware _Lotus Notes_ (henceforth also _LN_), released at the turn of 1991, joined the best of computer sciences from the 1980s with _laissez-faire_ IT in the 1990s and rapidly became the system of core value for corporations.
+The multiplatform groupware _Lotus Notes_ (henceforth also _LN_), released at the turn of 1991, joined the best of computer sciences from the 1980s with _laissez-faire_ IT in the 1990s and rapidly became the system of core value for companies and teams.

 LN paved the public road to diverse innovations: client-server, multirole/group authorization, doc-oriented DB<sup>📜</sup>, __**replication**__<sup>⭐</sup>, to name a few of the unique goodies.